Hate Crime Reporting Centre

 What this means is that you can approach us – or any of the other centres – instead of the police to report a Hate Crime, and we would then pass the details onto them to be dealt with appropriately.
 We offer a safe, confidential space for people to do so – please do feel free to pop in and see us at Dove House, 65 Union Street, Stockport, SK1 3NP if you wish to and we can take the details from you.

-On Tuesday 5th February 2019, we are hosting a Hate Crime Awareness event.
-This will be held at Stockport College, 11am-4pm.
-Local organisations can join us as stallholders (free) to recognise the week, celebrate equality/diversity and advertise services.
-Please contact us (FAO Joanne) to book a stall.
-Members of the public are more than welcome to attend.
+On Tuesday 5th February 2019, we are hosting a Hate Crime Awareness event at Stockport College.
+This is for Stockport College students only (sorry this can’t be a public event).
+Local organisations will be present as stallholders to recognise the week, celebrate equality/diversity and advertise services.